 Is it for torture?
 Is it for the garden?
 To clean the mirror maybe?

-As a result foreigners have no clue… and their guessing in the video above is just hilarious.
+The foreigners had no clue what it is… and their guesses in the video above are hilarious.

 But what is it then?
 What could you do with it?

 Before the sixties, milk was not sold in cartons or plastic bottles, it was delivered in glass bottles.
-During that age, dairy companies came up with new products, such as yoghurt and vla (custard).
-And not only these products, also manufacturers of other products, such as peanut butter, jam, sauces, were inspired by the glass packaging of dairy products.
+During that era, the dairy companies came up with new products, such as yoghurt and vla (custard).
+And not only dairies, but also manufacturers of other products, such as peanut butter, jam, sauces, were inspired to use glass containers.

-The only problem, there was a lot left in the bottle after pouring!
+The only problem, there was a lot left in the jar or bottle at the end!